arhea/aws-cdk-eks-cluster-autoscaler/README.md

 const csa = new ClusterAutoscaler(this, 'demo-cluster-autoscaler', {
   cluster: cluster, // your EKS cluster
-  nodegroups: [ ng ] // a list of your node groups
+  nodeGroups: [ ng ] // a list of your node groups
 });
 ```